 The future holds great potential for EHDI professionals to take the lead in a variety of venues that would allow more children to ultimately be identified with hearing loss at the earliest possible time.
-Some health care providers are beginning to explore the feasibility of providing OAE hearing screening as a part of well-child checkups for young children.
-Materials tailored specifically for training professionals in health care settings are also available at http://www.kidshearing.org.
+The training and implementation materials found at www.kidshearing.org have been designed to assist program administrators and screeners in a variety of settings.
+For example, some health care providers have begun to explore the feasibility of providing OAE hearing screening as a part of well-child checkups for young children.
+A growing body of research suggests that screening in health care settings can successfully identify children with previously undiagnosed hearing loss.